esphome/esphome-docs/components/sensor/xiaomi_lywsd03mmc.rst

 Setting Up Devices
 ------------------

 To set up a Xiaomi LYWSD03MMC device you first need to obain the bind key.
-This sensor component is not able to automatically generate a bind key, so you need to use the original Mi Home app to add the sensor once.
-While adding the device, a new key is generated and uploaded into the Xiaomi cloud (currently a chinese server needs to be selected.
-The rest of the world doesn't support the LYWSD03MMC type yet.) and to the device itself.
-Once generated, it will not change again until the device is removed and re-added in the Xiaomi app (it will be kept even after removal of the battery).
+This sensor component is not able to automatically generate a bind key, so you need to use the original Mi Home app to add the sensor once (although there are `efforts <https://github.com/danielkucera/mi-standardauth>`__ to get the bind key without the Mi Home App, this approch is not fully developed yet).
+While adding the device, a new key is generated and uploaded into the Xiaomi cloud and to the device itself.
+Note that currently a chinese server needs to be selected as the rest of the world doesn't support the LYWSD03MMC type yet.
+Once generated, it will not change again until the device is removed and re-added in the Xiaomi app.

 In order to obtain the bind key, a SSL packet sniffer needs to be setup on either an Android phone or the iPhone.
 A good choice for Android is the `Remote PCAP <https://play.google.com/store/apps/details?id=com.egorovandreyrm.pcapremote&hl=en>`__ app in combination with Wireshark.
 A tutorial on how to setup the Remote PCAP packet sniffer can be found `here <https://egorovandreyrm.com/pcap-remote-tutorial/>`__.
 More info including some instructions for the iPhone are `here <https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key>`__.
 Once the traffic between the Mi Home app and the Xiaomi has been recorded, the bind key will show in clear text: